Choose a topic

 Yes… sometimes these things do happen.
 Homesickness, losing a personal item, having a disagreement with a friend, are only a few of many issues that may upset your child.
 Your collaboration will be essential to work through this with his/her monitor helping your child to overcome these issues for the sake of his/her wellbeing and happiness on the camp.

-How is the beginning and departure of the holiday camp arranged?
+How is the day of arrival and departure from the camp organized?

 Do I need to give money to my child?